Two people having a conversation in an office

 Loyalty to traditional advisors holds strong

-If faced with leaving their current, traditional advisor, most clients would opt to work with another traditional, human financial advisor.
+If faced with leaving their current, traditional advisor, most clients would opt to work with another human financial advisor.

 Chart depicting that 93% of clients prefer having a human advisor